Russell-Gill/ChatGPTIsntScary/README.md

 # Chat GPT Isn't Scary

-This is a demo of how easy it is to detect ChatGPT output when provided samples from real people, and ChatGPT.
+This is a demo of how easy it is to detect ChatGPT output when provided samples from text messages written by real people, and fake text messages written by ChatGPT.
 The ChatGPT sample was created with the following prompt:

 `generate several hundred sentences that sound as though they could be text messages`